Dark-Light-20/investments-project/invest-web/README.md

 ## UI

+This project has a mockup prototyped with Google Stitch, for more details of the proposed design see the [Stitch Invest-App Web Design](./docs/UI-prototype.md) document.

 The UI of the app is made with Angular 20 using standalone components and module federation (for microfrontends architecture implementation).
-The UI is divided in 3 main apps:
+The UI is divided in 4 main apps:

-- Shell app: This app is the main app of the web page.
-It contains the header and footer of the web page, a home component with a short summary of the app and the routing of the other apps.
+- Shell app (Host): This app is the main app of the web page.
+It contains the header and footer of the web page and define the layout for the remote microfrontend apps.
+- Home app (Remote): This app contains the home component with a short summary of the app features, available banks and the routing of the other apps.
-- CDT app: This app contains the CDT Rates search component and the CDT Calculate Investment component.
+- CDT app (Remote): This app contains the CDT Rates list component and the CDT Calculate Investment component.
-- FIC app: This app contains the FIC Rates search component.
+- FIC app (Remote): This app contains the FIC Rates list component.

 ## How to run the app